helto4real/vlang-docker/README.md

   -d \
   -v ${PWD}:/developer/project \
   --name v-container \
-  thevlang/v
+  thevlang/vlang

 ```

 # Different images being built

 Latest and dev tags is a nightly builds since V is under heavy development and are currently the same image.
 This will change when V language is released in stable form.
+Also other plattforms and os versions will be added.

 | tag           |       Description |
 | ------------- | ----------------- |